SabeeirSharrma/minisql/README.md

 - Run the installer.
 - Register within the app (no code, only email and password)

-ONLY OFFICIAL SOURCES ARE [ansprojects.rf.gd](https://ansprojects.rf.gd/minisql) AND [Github releases](https://github.com/SabeeirSharrma/minisql/releases)
+***ONLY OFFICIAL SOURCES ARE [ansprojects.rf.gd](https://ansprojects.rf.gd/minisql) AND [Github releases](https://github.com/SabeeirSharrma/minisql/releases)
-Please note - I will NEVER ask you to sign up with your google acccount OR on any external site besides [ansprojects.rf.gd](https://ansprojects.rf.gd/minisql)
+Please note - I will NEVER ask you to sign up with your google acccount OR on any external site besides [ansprojects.rf.gd](https://ansprojects.rf.gd/minisql)***
----

 ## Quickstart ⚡